nomnom-insights/nomnom.utility-belt.sql/README.md

 ```

+## Coercions and JSONB

-Note: `utility-belt.sql` comes with all required dependencies for communication with Postgres (including a connection pool, PG adapter and SQL query interface).
+`utility-belt.sql` comes with all required dependencies for communication with Postgres (including a connection pool, PG adapter and SQL query interface) as wells as necessary coercion setup for Joda DateTime (via `clj-time`) JSONB data type.
+To enable these coercions require `utility-belt.sql.conv` namespace.

 ### Tests